djkloosterman/Kloosterman_et_al_Cell_2024/README.md

 # Extended figure legends

 This repository also contains extended figure legends for the main figures (Kloosterman and Erbani et al - Extended Main Figure Legends.docx).
-The extended figure legends contain extensive details relevant for complete understanding the main figures.
+The extended figure legends contain extensive details relevant for complete understanding of the main figures.